-This Plan separates Shoal Bay Holiday Park into six distinct precincts, each with its own unique character and values as defined by land use, function, character and location.
+This Plan separates Shoal Bay Holiday Park into seven (qty x7) distinct precincts, each with its own unique character and values as defined by land use, function, character and location.
 This chapter outlines the current status and future potential for each precinct, and includes management actions to improve the commercial, functional and/or environmental performance of each precinct.

-The six precincts are detailed in the below site map:
+The seven precincts are detailed in the below site map:

-FIGURE 2: Overview of Shoal Bay Holiday Park's Precincts
+Figure 5: Overview of Shoal Bay Holiday Park's Precincts